Cell-Free Massive MIMO in O-RAN: Energy-Aware Joint Orchestration of Cloud, Fronthaul, and Radio Resources: Power-Efficient O-RU Selection, GPP and Power Allocation

 \section{Power-Efficient O-RU Selection, GPP and Power Allocation}

 In this section, we will introduce the proposed optimization problem that minimizes total power consumption.
-The aim is to decide which O-RUs serve which UEs, i.e., the binary variables $x_{k,l}\in \{0,1\}$, the transmit powers allocated to the UEs, i.e., $p_{kl}$, which O-RUs are active and connected to the cloud, i.e., $z_{l}\in \{0,1\}$, and the number of active LCs and GPPs, i.e., $\ell_w,d_w\in\{0,1\}$ in the cloud.
+The aim is to decide which O-RUs serve which UEs, i.e., the binary variables $x_{k,l}\in \{0,1\}$, the transmit powers allocated to the UEs, i.e., $p_{kl}$, which O-RUs are active and connected to the O-Cloud, i.e., $z_{l}\in \{0,1\}$, and the number of active LCs and GPPs, i.e., $\ell_w,d_w\in\{0,1\}$ in the O-Cloud.
 We note that the considered optimization problem is a mixed integer program since the O-RU selection together with power allocation and DU allocation is considered, which has a combinatorial nature.
-To express both the objective function and the constraints in a mixed binary linear or conic form, we introduce the following additional optimization variables: Due to the limited capacity of each wavelength in TWDM-PON, which is denoted by $R_{\rm max}$, we can assign at most O-RUs to each wavelength and, hence, to each GPP $w$, for $w = 1, \ldots , W$.
-When $\mathbb{I}_s=1$, the functional split option 7.2 is used with the corresponding required fronthaul data rate $R_{\rm fronthaul}^{(7.2)}$.
-On the other hand, when $\mathbb{I}_s=0$, the functional split option 8 is used with the required fronthaul data rate $R_{\rm fronthaul}^{(8)}$.
+To express both the objective function and the constraints in a mixed binary linear or conic form, we introduce the following additional optimization variables: